CommitBART: A Large Pre-trained Model for GitHub Commits: CommitBART

 where $P$ is a generator that generates the $t$-th token given the noisy input $N(X)$, the original sequence before t (i.e., $X_{<t}$) and the model parameters $\theta$.
 We adopted two strategies to corrupt the semantics of the input sequence (i.e., $X$).

-\textbf{Text Infilling.} It randomly masks spans with a single masked token ``[MASK]'' and then we ask the model to recover the original sequence.
+\textbf{Text Infilling.} It randomly masks spans with a single masked token ``[MASK]''.
+Then we ask the model to recover the original sequence.
 Specifically, we set the corruption rate as 15\% in the input sequence and ensure the average span length to 3, followed by a Poisson distribution~\cite{lewis2019bart}.
-A simple example is illustrated in Figure~\ref{fig:four_tasks} (a).
+An example is illustrated in Figure~\ref{fig:four_tasks} (a).

-\textbf{Graph-guided Token Masking (GTM).} Inspired by Yasunaga et al.~\cite{yasunaga2020graph}, we introduce a graph-guided token masking task to enhance the relations between different components in a commit.
+\textbf{Graph-guided Token Masking (GTM).} Since the input sequence $X$ consists of different components (i.e., commit message, changed code) and they may share some same tokens.
+Although text infilling helps the model learn better token representations, to further enhance the model in capturing the relations between different components in a commit, we introduce a graph-guided token masking task.
 A simple example is shown in Figure~\ref{fig:four_tasks} (b).
 Specifically, by our preliminary observation, we find that there are some critical tokens (e.g., variable names, keywords, file names) that may be shared in commit message $M$ and changed code $C$.
 Hence, to enhance the semantic mapping, we construct a commit-graph, which links shared tokens between the commit message $M$, file path $F$ and changed code $C$.
 Then we randomly mask half of the nodes in the graph and require the model to predict these masked nodes by learning the relations from connected neighbors.
-Through this task, \tool learns to predict the critical tokens in the commit message from the connected nodes in the changed code or vice versa, which further improves the model learning capacity and alleviates the semantic gap between natural language and code.
+Through this task, \tool learns to predict the critical tokens in the commit message from the connected nodes in the changed code or vice versa, which improves model learning capacity and alleviates the semantic gap between natural language and code.